ligiacavallini/php-guide-pt_BR/pages/php-basics.md

 ?>
 {% endhighlight %}

-The above loop would run one time exactly, since after the first iteration, when truth expression is checked, it evaluates to FALSE ($i is not bigger than 0) and the loop execution ends.
+The above loop would run one time exactly, since after the first iteration, when truth expression is checked, it evaluates to `FALSE` and the loop execution ends.

+### for

+for loops are the most complex loops in PHP.

+    for (expr1; expr2; expr3)
+        statement

+The first expression (`expr1`) is evaluated (executed) once unconditionally at the beginning of the loop.

+In the beginning of each iteration, `expr2` is evaluated.
+If it evaluates to `TRUE`, the loop continues and the nested statements are executed.
+If it evaluates to `FALSE`, the execution of the loop ends.

+At the end of each iteration, `expr3` is executed.

+Each of the expressions can be empty or contain multiple expressions separated by commas.
+In `expr2`, all expressions separated by a comma are evaluated but the result is taken from the last part. `expr2` being empty means the loop should be run indefinitely (PHP implicitly considers it as `TRUE`).
+This may not be as useless as you might think, since often you'd want to end the loop using a conditional break statement instead of using the for truth expression.

+{% highlight php5 linenos %}
+<?php
+for ($i = 1; $i <= 10; $i++) {
+    echo $i;
+}
+?>
+{% endhighlight %}

 ### switch

-### do

-### for

 continue